initiateit/quake-mode-shortcuts/README.md

 - **Ctrl + Left**: Decrease window width
 - **Ctrl + Shift + Left/Right**: Move the window to the previous or next monitor

+You can now also:

+- Set which direction each window animates from ie **left, right, top, bottom**
+- Each window will resize independently and remember its sizes

-Also adds the ability to vertically center the starting position of the app.
+Adds the ability to vertically center the starting position of the app.

 ## Known Issues